allenea/PyDatPicture/README.md

 #### EXTRACT_PHOTO_METADATA
 	Default: True -> Get Data

-	Alternative: False -> Use an existing data file created by PyDatPicture
+	Alternative: False -> Use an existing data file created by PyDatPicture.
+    	Set the filename in RAW_FILE and RAW_METADATA_FILE.

 > my_run.EXTRACT_PHOTO_METADATA = True

 #### INPUT_PIC_DIRECTORY
 	Default: Pictures directory/folder for Windows and Mac users

 		(/Users/username/Pictures/)

              getpass.getuser() -> your computer account login username

+    Alternative: Set to any location on your machine

              You can also just put the root directory for your machine and it will just search everything, but that takes more time.